 Map courtesy of Pete McPhail, adapted by MCUP Fox arrived with Company A, the size of the cache, which was equivalent to what a Marine force service regiment would hold, staggered him.
 He reported to Smith that the only way to measure it was by tons.
 Smith believed such a metric was unsatisfactory and ordered his Marines to count each piece, instruction that Fox thought was both "hopeless" and "useless."
-The official tally after two days-629 rifles, 60 machine guns, 19 antiaircraft guns, etc.-Fox admitted was an undercount.264 EXTRACTION For the next two weeks, the battalions conducted sweeps, many of which were inside Laos, and uncovered more caches that the engineers from Company C, 3d Engineer Battalion, and The enemy's 1969 Tet Offensive began on 23 February, the day USMACV predicted.
+The official tally after two days-629 rifles, 60 machine guns, 19 antiaircraft guns, etc.-Fox admitted was an undercount.264

+EXTRACTION For the next two weeks, the battalions conducted sweeps, many of which were inside Laos, and uncovered more caches that the engineers from Company C, 3d Engineer Battalion, and the explosive ordnance disposal platoon from Force Logistic Support Group Bravo destroyed.265 Meanwhile, elements of 2d Brigade, 101st Airborne Division, conducted a reconnaissance in force operation into the A Shau Valley to interdict Route 548 called Operation Massachusetts Striker, which lasted into early May.266 The enemy's 1969 Tet Offensive began on 23 February, the day USMACV predicted.
 There were marked differences between it and its predecessor.
-The offensive was more intense, totaling one-third more attacks than 1968, but it focused only on the I and III Corps Tactical Zones, not a nationwide genthe explosive ordnance disposal platoon from Force Logistic Support Group Bravo destroyed.265 Meanwhile, elements of 2d Brigade, 101st Airborne Division, conducted a reconnaissance in force operation into the A Shau Valley to inter-
+The offensive was more intense, totaling one-third more attacks than 1968, but it focused only on the I and III Corps Tactical Zones, 265 Barrow to Davis report.